The following are tools and resources that will provide educators the opportunity to delve into using Artificial Intelligence in their work.

 Gamma.app is a presentation tool that uses AI to help create presentations, making it easier for educators to develop engaging and visually appealing learning materials.

-Magic Design by Canva uses AI to create custom presentations and documents in seconds.
+Canva uses AI to create custom presentations and documents in seconds.

 Napkin.ai turns your text into images so you can share your ideas visually.